cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

 We recommend that you run the BOSH bootstrap from Ubuntu since it is the distribution used by the BOSH team, and has been thoroughly tested.

+Plan to have around 8 GB of free disk space for the bosh_cli if you plan to use it to deploy CF releases.
+You'll need around 3 GB free disk space in /tmp

 * Install some core packages on Ubuntu that the BOSH deployer depends on.

 <pre class="terminal">